wp-plugins/wp-google-analytics-scripts/readme.txt

 If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.

+If you like the plugin please [Donate here](http://tinyurl.com/owxtkmt).
 == Available Languages ==

     English